 Immersive simulation uses multimedia technology to replicate a live working environment and hypothetical scenarios.
 It does not require hardware such as the headsets associated with VR / AR, but enables a high degree of interaction via a PC, mobile or tablet device.

 The key to immersive simulation is feedback.
 The training draws the learner into a scenario and requires interaction such as typed, spoken or multiple choice responses, or choosing a movement within the virtual environment.
 Scores, suggestions and guidance can be offered live or at the end of any scenario so that positive outcomes reinforce new knowledge / skills.
 The learner can also correct course if potential improvements are highlighted.

-The fact that immersive simulation can run a computer or mobile device means that learners will usually already have the hardware required.
+The fact that immersive training simulations can run a computer or mobile device means that learners will usually already have the hardware required.
 As simulations can be rolled out, and usually accessed in a browser, they are hugely scalable and can be designed to be fully accessible (e.g. WCAG 2.1 AA compliant).
 Once training content has been created with the capability to generate many scenarios, it can be delivered to any number of learners in any location, at virtually no additional cost.